Hickory01/Ancient-Trees-Conservation-Genomics-of-Chinese-Swamp-Cypress/README.md

 Ancient Trees Evolutionary Importance

-This repository contains analysis scripts used in an ongoing population-scale whole-genome study focused on conservation genomics and evolutionary importance.
+This repository contains analysis scripts used in an ongoing population-scale whole-genome study investigating the relative contributions of population history and individual age to evolutionary importance in long-lived trees.

 The scripts are organized into three main analytical modules: